What to wear for family photos

 2. Layers & Textures

-Layers & Textures create interest in photos.
+Layers & Textures can create interest when you are deciding what to wear for family photos.
 Texture can be achieved using different clothing materials such as lace, tweed, ruffles, crochet, buckles etc. Also adding different layers can create texture.
 This can be done in a fun way with bright colours or can also look beautiful with neutral soft colour palettes.
 Go with what suites your own style.

 3. Accessorize!